Bharatmala: Components summary

-National Highways Development Project (NHDP)
+National Highways Development Project

-NHDP project covers 48793 km, including 28915 km completed, 10574 km under construction and 9,304 km left for award (as of May 2017).
+The NHDP project covers 48793 km, including 28915 km completed, 10574 km under construction and 9,304 km left for award (as of May 2017).
 The uncompleted projects under NHDP will also be subsumed in Bharatmala.
-NHDP was meant to convert dirt roads into National Highways or any 1/2 lane roads into 4 lane national highways.
+NHDP was meant to convert dirt roads into national highways or any 1/2 lane roads into four-lane national highways.

-National Corridors (NC)
+National corridors

-National Corridors of India (NC) are 6 high volume corridors, including 4 in Golden Quadrilateral and 2 in North–South and East–West Corridors, including Mumbai - Kolkata Highway (NH6), known as East Coast - West Coast Corridor, that carry 35% of India's freight.
-Lane expansion to 6 to 8 laning, ring roads, bypasses and elevated corridors will be built in Bharatmala to decongest the National Corridors.
+National Corridors of India (NC) are six high volume corridors, including four in Golden Quadrilateral and 2 in North–South and East–West Corridors, including Mumbai - Kolkata Highway (NH6), known as East Coast - West Coast Corridor, that carry 35% of India's freight.
+Expansion to six to eight lanes, ring roads, bypasses and elevated corridors will be built in Bharatmala to decongest the National Corridors.
 Logistics Parks will be set up along the NC.
 Busiest stretches of National Corridors will be converted to the expressways.
 8000 km inter-corridor and 7500 km feeder routes will be built.
-Additionally, 3300 km of border roads and 2000 km international highways will be built to connect 6 National Corridors to international trade routes.
+Additionally, 3300 km of border roads and 2000 km international highways will be built to connect six national corridors to international trade routes.

-National Corridors Efficiency Program (NCEP)
+National Corridors Efficiency Program

 National Corridors Efficiency Program (NCEP) entails 5000 km phase-I decongestion of 185 choke points by 34 6-8 laning, 45 bypasses and 30 ring roads of 6 NC.

 New ring roads in Bharatmala include: